jacksun12/AdapQNet/README.md

-# AdaptQNet: Optimizing Quantized DNN on Microcontrollers via Adaptive Heterogeneous Processing Unit Utilization-Artifact
+# Aq-Artifact

-**AdaptQNet** is a comprehensive hardware-aware neural network optimization system designed for microcontrollers and resource-constrained devices.
+**This system** is a comprehensive hardware-aware neural network optimization system designed for microcontrollers and resource-constrained devices.
 It focuses on mixed-precision quantization, memory/computation constraints, and efficient deployment through differentiable neural architecture search (DNAS).

 ## Project Overview

-This project is a complete implementation of AdaptQNet, featuring:
+This project is a complete implementation, featuring:

 - **Mixed-Precision Quantization**: Support for FP32/FP16/INT8/INT4/INT2 precision levels
 - **Hardware-Aware Search**: Consideration of RAM and computational constraints